-The allowance for credit losses increased \$116 million from December 31, 2022 to \$14.3 billion at June 30, 2023, which included a \$505 million reserve increase related to the consumer portfolio and a \$389 million reserve decrease related to the commercial portfolio.
-The increase in the allowance reflected a reserve build in our consumer portfolio primarily due to credit card growth, partially offset by a reserve release in our commercial portfolio primarily driven by certain improved macroeconomic conditions.
-For more information on the allowance for credit losses, refer to Allowance for Credit Losses within the MD&A section and Note 5 - Outstanding Loans and Leases and Allowance for Credit Losses in the June 30, 2023 Form 10-Q.
+The allowance for credit losses decreased \$209 million from December 31, 2023 to \$14.3 billion at June 30, 2024, which included a \$33 million and \$176 million reserve decrease related to the consumer and commercial portfolio.
+The reserve decrease was primarily driven by the commercial portfolio due to an improved macroeconomic outlook.
+For more information on the allowance for credit losses, refer to Allowance for Credit Losses within the MD&A section and Note 5 - Outstanding Loans and Leases and Allowance for Credit Losses in the June 30, 2024 Form 10-Q.

-During the Six months ended June 30, 2023, our asset quality remained relatively healthy.
-Our net charge-off ratio increased primarily driven by credit card loans, as delinquency trends continue to slowly increase off of historic lows; however, they remain below prepandemic levels.
-Nonperforming loans increased modestly compared to December 31, 2022 driven by the commercial real estate office property type, while commercial reservable criticized exposure increased driven by both office as well as other industries that have been impacted by the current environment.
-Uncertainty remains regarding broader economic impacts as a result of inflationary pressures, rising rates and the current geopolitical environment and could lead to adverse impacts to credit quality metrics in future periods.
+During the six months ended June 30, 2024, our net chargeoff ratio increased primarily driven by credit card loans and the commercial real estate office portfolio.
+Commercial reservable criticized exposure increased compared to December 31, 2023 driven by an increase across a broad range of industries excluding commercial real estate, while nonperforming loans remained relatively unchanged.
+Uncertainty remains regarding broader economic impacts as a result of inflationary pressures, elevated rates and the current geopolitical environment and could lead to adverse impacts to credit quality metrics in future periods.